Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Introduction

 Impurity atoms can be intentionally introduced into the MoS$_2$ crystal lattice, i.e., dopants, to enhance its physical, chemical or electronic properties for the discussed applications.
 When Mo is substituted with Re, Ta, V and Tc, or Li, Na and K are absorbed on the surface, it creates an n-type semiconductor, increasing electron concentration and electrical conductivity \cite{Bae2024-cl}.
 Alternatively, doping with Ag, Au, Cu, C, P Nb, N, As and Sb in different sites create a p-type semiconductor, allowing it to conduct electricity through positive charge carriers \cite{Bae2024-cl, Li2022-it, Kamruzzaman2021-eu}.
 Gas dopants such as molecular O, NO$_2$ and NH$_3$ can reversibly modify the electronic properties of MoS$_2$, providing opportunities for tunable sensors and adaptive electronic devices \cite{Koci2023-hu}.
 Sb doping has been explored for thermoelectric applications, where the heavy atom mass contributes to reduced thermal conductivity while maintaining electrical conductivity \cite{Wu2024-tu}.
 Transition metal dopants including Co, Ni, Ru, and Fe, as well as non-metals like N, enhance the catalytic activity for hydrogen evolution reaction \cite{Jiang2021-br, Nolan2023-ui, Wang2021-pw}.
-Finally, a wide variety of dopants have shown promise in tribological coatings, where dopant incorporation improves wear resistance and reduces friction \cite{Faiyad2025-le, Vazirisereshk2019-rc}.
+Finally, a wide variety of dopants have shown promise in tribological coatings with various mechanisms proposed to explain the benefit of the dopant.
+It has been suggested that Cr, Ti, Zr, Ni, and Co doping increases density and hardness of MoS$_2$ coatings, soft metals like Ag, Au, Pb, and Sb act as a low-shear phase to decrease friction and wear, and C-based dopants add load-bearing capacity and improve oxidation resistance \cite{Ahmed2025-kc}.
+However, most experimental studies necessarily focus on just one or a few dopants due to the time and expense of material synthesis and characterization.
+These practical constraints limit the extent to which the parameter space, i.e., dopant element and concentration, can be explore experimentally.